input-output-hk/blogpost_breaking_ed25519_vrf/blog.md

 having different values of the challenge $c$.
 If the adversary manages to do this, then the secret key can be extracted!
 Worst of all is that it is not an attack hard to pull-off.
 Given a VRF proof for public key $pk$, the adversary simply needs to request an ed25519 signature from $pk$'s owner to sign $L$, which is a public value.
-Then both nonces $k$ will be identical, and the adversary is capable of extracting the key.
+Then both nonces $k$ will be identical, and the adversary can recover the key.

 To showcase the simplicity of the attack, we've implemented a simple script that, given a VRF proof for any message, requests the key owner to sign a particular message with ed25519, and this results in an extraction of the secret key.
+We show how the forged signature is accepted by libsodium's ed25519 verifier.

 We begin by defining the message we'll use for the VRF proof, and initialising some variables.
 ```C